depaysement-jikan/nixos-depaysement/README.md

   investigation into random freezes on `shinobu`, including hypotheses that were tried and ruled out.
 - [`nixos-unstable-migration-postmortem.md`](diagnostics-and-guides/nixos-unstable-migration-postmortem.md) —
   the three failures hit when moving the flake from stable to `nixpkgs-unstable`, and their fixes.
+- [`anubis.md`](diagnostics-and-guides/anubis.md) — architecture, deployment topologies (sidecar vs.
+  forward-auth) and a staged plan of action for running [Anubis](https://github.com/TecharoHQ/anubis) in front of homelab services; the source for the `modules/homelab/anubis` module.

 ## managing your configuration